Historic British Train Interiors

 Third class carriage signage.
 Hmmm!!!

 The Didcot Railway Centre is focussed on the former Great Western Railway.
-It offers train rides on its two short demonstration lines, although whilst the website usually details which locomotives are in service it does not always specify which passenger carriages are also being used.
+It offers train rides on its two short demonstration lines.
+Its website usually details which locomotives are in service but not always which passenger carriages are also being used.

-However many of the attractions here are as static exhibits, including a full locomotive shed which visitors are welcome to enter, many historic passenger carriages which can be seen as indoor exhibits, a working turntable, some broad gauge trains and track, a broad gauge / standard gauge goods transfer shed, and more.
+Many of its attractions however are static exhibits, including a full locomotive shed which visitors are welcome to enter, many historic passenger carriages, a working turntable, some broad gauge trains and track, a broad gauge / standard gauge goods transfer shed, a section of pipe from a line which had used the atmospheric propulsion system and much more.
 The centre is easily reached by direct access from Didcot Parkway station.

-Included in its large collection of other rolling stock is a clerestory coach from 1901 and the only known surviving GWR passenger carriages which also ran over Metropolitan Railway metals.
+Included in its large collection of rolling stock is a clerestory compartment coach from 1901 and two 'Main Line & City' carriages - these are the only known surviving GWR passenger carriages that also travelled on Metropolitan Railway metals.
+At present only one of these has been restored to a condition which is suitable for passengers to ride in and because of its historic importance it is only used occasionally,

-Built in 1901 to a design which dated from the 1890's, there are eight full width compartments which seat 10 passengers (five each side).
+Built to a design which dated from the 1890's, No.1941 has eight full width compartments which seat 10 passengers (five each side).
 The raised central section of the roof was not a decorative feature - known as a clerestory roof its purpose was to create space for the gas lamps so that they were not in the way of the passengers' heads.
 The gas for the lighting was stored in tanks located under the coach chassis.
 In later years the lighting was converted to electricity.
-This 2014 view shows the coach whilst restoration works were underway.
+This 2014 view shows the coach as it was whilst restoration works were underway.

-Preserved GWR 1920/21 Churchward City Stock passenger carriage at the Didcot Railway Centre.
-A fleet of these carriages were used on suburban services out of Paddington station; until 1939 some peak-hour workings were extended along the original section of London's Metropolitan Railway through to stations in the City area of London (Moorgate / Liverpool Street / Aldgate), switching between haulage by GWR steam and Metropolitan Railway electric locomotives (such as Sarah Siddons) at Paddington.
+The Main Line & City fleet was used on suburban services out of Paddington station; until 1939 some workings (mostly peak-hour) were extended over the Metropolitan Railway Inner Circle route to stations in the City area of London (Moorgate / Liverpool Street / Aldgate), switching between haulage by GWR steam and Metropolitan Railway electric locomotives (such as the preserved Sarah Siddons) at Paddington station.

 This one is going to Moorgate.